peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 ~~~~

 The company publishes an `EXAMPLE.COM` zone on nameservers that are
-general reachable over the Internet -- that is, the nameservers are
+generally reachable over the Internet -- that is, the nameservers are
 reachable and the `COM` zone returns referrals for the `EXAMPLE.COM`
 zone to those nameservers.
-The EXAMPLE.COM zone includes names that
+The `EXAMPLE.COM` zone includes names that
 the company wants clients to be able to resolve regardless of what
 network they are connected to.